 Pharmacy: Medication adherence with delivery apps

-Delivering medical prescriptions with apps, such as Capsule, makes customers feel more cared for and ensures they do not forget their medication.
+Delivering medical prescriptions with apps such as Capsule can make patients feel more cared for and ensure they do not forget their medication.

 Home décor: Stress-free large item delivery

-For Wayfair, real-time tracking orders eliminates worry regarding large furniture orders.
-They make it easier for consumers to picture the items coming, which makes the order far more transparent.
+For Wayfair, real-time tracking of orders eliminates worry regarding large furniture orders.
+They make it easier for consumers to visualize the items arriving, thereby making the order far more transparent.

 Floral: AI-driven personalized bouquets

-UrbanStems uses AI technology to create customized bouquets that can be delivered on the same day, demonstrating personal care for the customer.
+UrbanStems employs AI to create customized bouquets that can be delivered on the same day, demonstrating personalized care for the customer.

 The Role of Technology in Shaping Delivery Services